tnbezue/fraction/README.md

 4. Use the difference computed in step 2 to improve approximation of fraction.
 This is done by converting the difference into a fraction and adding (or subtracting) to the current approximation.
 In the example, a negative difference indicates a low approximation -- thus difference needs to be added to current approximation.
-The difference fraction is the numerator = 1 and denominator = 1/0.001176 = 850 -- difference in fraction from is 1/850.
+The difference fraction is the numerator = 1 and denominator = 1/0.001176 = 850 -- difference in fraction form is 1/850.
 The new current approximation will be (1/17) + (1/850) = (850\*1 + 17\*1)/(850*17) = 867/14450.
 5. Repeat steps 2 through 4 until solution found.
 6. After solution found, the fraction is reduced.
 For example, 867/14450 is exactly 0.06 and the iteration